Nicolás Acevedo

-Nicolás Brian Acevedo Tabárez (born 14 April 1999) is a Uruguayan professional footballer who plays as a midfielder for Bahia, on loan from Major League Soccer club New York City FC.
+Nicolás Brian Acevedo Tabárez (born 14 April 1999) is a Uruguayan professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Bahia.

 Club career

 A youth academy graduate of Liverpool Montevideo, Acevedo made his professional debut on 14 October 2018 in a 2–1 win against Defensor Sporting.

+New York City FC

 On 2 March 2020, MLS side New York City FC announced the signing of Acevedo on a permanent transfer using allocation money.

+Bahia

 On 20 December 2022, it was announced that Acevedo would spend the entirety of 2023 on loan with Brazilian side Bahia.
+He was permanently transferred to Bahia for an undisclosed amount following the 2024 MLS Season.